boneknuckleskin/libforensics/docs/lib/source/win/ole/ps/ps.rst

 	.. attribute:: value

-		An instance of a :class:`Array` object.
+		An instance of an :class:`Array` object.

 	.. classmethod:: from_stream(stream, offset=None, decoder=None)